mideactive/alx-system_engineering-devops/0x00-shell_basics/README.md

 ##### Write a script that changes the working directory to the previous one.
 ### Solution:
 [10-back](https://github.com/mideactive/alx-system_engineering-devops/blob/master/0x00-shell_basics/10-back)(cd -): Changes the current woring dir to the previous one.

+##### 11. Lists
+##### Write a script that lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format.
+### Solution:
+[11-lists](https://github.com/mideactive/alx-system_engineering-devops/blob/master/0x00-shell_basics/11-lists)(ls -al . .. /boot): Lists hidden contents in a long format in specified dir.